iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Convex Proximal Point Method, Part I.md

 \end{aligned}
 $$

+**Remarks**

+The inequality is equivalent to $F$ being $\mu \ge 0$ strongly convex.
+For a discussion on the proximal mapping in the convex settings, visit: [Moreau Envelope and Convex Proximal Mapping](../Proximal%20Operator/Moreau%20Envelope%20and%20Convex%20Proximal%20Mapping.md).

 #### **Lemma 2 | Convergence rate of a sequence**
 > Let $(\sigma_t)_{t \ge 0}$, and $(\Delta_t)_{t \ge 0}$ be two sequences with the following list of conditions: